Pattern hair loss

 For most people, the hardest part early on is not understanding the biology in detail.
-It is knowing whether the pattern is real, whether it is progressing, and whether a routine is helping.
+It is knowing whether the pattern is real, whether it is progressing, what changed in the routine, and whether a plan is being followed consistently enough to judge.
 That is exactly where structured tracking becomes useful.

 Why it happens